 - 1. Bachelor's degree or equivalent from a fully accredited institution. - 2.
-Completion of GRE (quantitative and verbal, and advanced test in psychology) - 3.
-B average in the last 90 quarter units attempted (excluding extension units) - 4.
-Successful completion (B average) of the following undergraduate courses or their equivalent: - a.
-Psychology 125.
-Introduction to Research Methods (4) - b.
-Psychology 150.
-Elementary Statistical Analysis in Psychology (4) - c.
-Six courses from the following groups, of which at least four must be taken from Group A:
+Completion of GRE (quantitative and verbal, and advanced test in psychology). - 3.
+B average in the last 90 quarter units attempted (excluding extension units). - Successful completion (B average) of the following undergraduate courses or their equivalent: - a.
+Psychology 130.
+Elementary Statistical Analysis in Psychology (4) - b.
+Psychology 135.
+Introduction to Research Methods (4) - c.
+Psychology 263.
+The Abnormal Personality (4) - d.
+Five courses from the following groups, of which at least three must be taken from Group A: